terra-campaigns/arrival/campaign/locations/encounters/list_linhe.md

 - singing sad songs
 - benevolent and feeling magnaninous
 - happy after a recent stroke of great luck
+- investigating a plant
+- waiting in ambush for someone
+- searching for other adventurers
+- deeply unhappy
+- creating some art
+- playing a game
+- building something
+- reading a book

 misbegotten_activities:
 - hunting or raiding